amnry/Spotify-Music-Trends-ETL-Pipeline/README.md

 This pipeline can be scheduled to run at specific intervals, leveraging the power of Airflow DAGs to handle extraction, transformation, and loading tasks seamlessly.

+## DAG Graph

+This is a visualization of the DAG (Directed Acyclic Graph) that orchestrates the entire ETL pipeline:
 ![Screenshot 2024-09-15 at 8 33 44 PM](https://github.com/user-attachments/assets/59a49bb6-c459-4c66-bef4-cfe88ebde424)